AlonCang/Local/DarkestDark/Daily Report.md

 1. Added some items:
 		- Now the grand hall on level 2 has doors that change name once you visit the rooms.
 		- Inventory items have been placed all around the level
-		- items.json has been updated ith every new item.
+		- items.json has been updated with every new item.
 		- All fight choices now cost items when chosen.
 		- Tomorrow ill add journal entries and conditions.
 I expect that bug you mentioned to happen as soon as i set for more than 1 condition.
 Ill try and tackle it hen it occurs.
 If i cant handle it ill contact you.
 		- This is all coming out so nicely.
 Also i just realised while working on the data in the past few days that this sort of was my job in my last company.
 I did very little QA and a lot of data wiring.
 Only this time i like what im working on.